vmware-tanzu/community-edition/docs/site/content/docs/ref-unmanaged-cluster.md

 tanzu unmanaged-cluster create ${CLUSTER_NAME}
 ```

-## Using a different cluster provider
+## Use a different cluster provider

-`create` supports the `--provider` flag or `Provider` config option
+`create` supports the `--provider` flag or `Provider` configuration option (if you are using a custom configuration yaml file)
 which sets the cluster bootstrapping provider.

 The following providers are supported:

 * `kind`: _Default provider._ A tool for running local Kubernetes clusters using Docker container “nodes”.
 [Documentation site.](https://kind.sigs.k8s.io/)
 * `minikube`: Local Kubernetes, focusing on making it easy to learn and develop for Kubernetes.
-Supports ontainer and virtual machine managers.
+Supports container and virtual machine managers.
 [Documentation site.](https://minikube.sigs.k8s.io/docs/)

 _Note:_ In order to use the `minikube` provider, you first must install minikube to your system.
 [Read the minikube "Start" page](https://minikube.sigs.k8s.io/docs/start/) to learn how to install and get going with minikube.